marimo-team/marimo/docs/guides/interactivity.md

 # Interactivity

-One of marimo's most powerful features is its first-class support for interactive, stateful user interface (UI) elements: create them using [`marimo.ui`](/api/inputs/index/). **Interacting with a UI element bound to a global variable automatically runs all cells that reference it.**
+One of marimo's most powerful features is its first-class support for interactive, stateful user interface (UI) elements, or "widgets": create them using [`marimo.ui`](/api/inputs/index/). **Interacting with a UI element bound to a global variable automatically runs all cells that reference it.**